arjundeopujari/arjundeopujari/README.md

 - 👀 I’m interested in energy-harvesting and secure IoT devices
 - 🌱 I’m currently learning Rust, parallel computer architecture, cryptography
 - 💞️ I’m looking to collaborate on open source hardware, software projects
-- 📫 How to reach me ...
+- 📫 How to reach me --> please message me on LinkedIn

 <!---
 arjundeopujari/arjundeopujari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.